 7).
 Keep your email copy short and simple

 As a matter of fact, journalists skim very fast through emails, the shorter they are, the more the chances they won’t stop halfway and delete your email.
 Very long emails just drain the energy out of the reporters.
 And that could be anyone.
 Just put yourself into a journalist’s shoes.
 You probably have 60 emails to check today, and one of those emails is a really long one.

 That length will be a very good excuse to trash the email with no further thought.
 Don’t be the startup that puts journalists in that situation where they find it so easy to delete your email.
-Make it harder for them to ignore by writing a short but weighty and quality email.
+Make it harder for them to ignore by writing a short, quality email pitch.